awarrier99/cs3251-hangman/README.md

   -h, --help  show this help message and exit
 ```

+## Starting a game
+The first prompt will ask whether you want to play in multiplayer mode or not.
+Respond `y` for yes and `n` for single-player mode.
+If in single-player mode, continue as normal.

-## Test Cases
+## Test cases
 The dictionary of words used is included in this repository as [words.txt](words.txt)

-The server was run with the following command: `python server.py 3000 words.txt`
+The server (in every scenario) was run with the following command: `python server.py 3000 words.txt`
+The client (in every scenario) was run with the following command: `python client.py 127.0.0.1 3000`

+### Single-player mode
 Server output (for both the win and loss scenarios)
 ```
 Accepted connection from 127.0.0.1:64521
-Terminated connection from 127.0.0.1:64521
+Client 127.0.0.1:64521 playing in single-player mode Terminated connection from 127.0.0.1:64521
 Accepted connection from 127.0.0.1:64531
-Terminated connection from 127.0.0.1:64531
+Client 127.0.0.1:64531 playing in single-player mode Terminated connection from 127.0.0.1:64531
 ```

-The client was run (for both the win and loss scenarios) with the following command: `python client.py 127.0.0.1 3000`

 Client win output
 ```